PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 ## What does this module do?

 These utilities allow validating the rewrites (or their absence) performed by Refaster templates.
-Each collection of Refaster templates defined in the same top-level class is applied to an input file, and the resulting rewrites should match the associated output file.
+Each collection of Refaster templates defined in a single top-level class is applied to an input file, and the resulting rewrites should match the associated output file.